Managing organizational change around new digital initiatives is undoubtedly complicated.

 Also, ensure your employees get avenues to share their concerns.
 So, two-way communication would be needed.

 Prevent communication issues with planning.
-Make a communication strategy with schedule and all communication channels.
+Make a communication strategy with a schedule and all communication channels.

 Teams need to understand why change has to be adopted and how it will impact them.
 Avoid vague announcements.
 Instead, focus on specific communication.